PulgaLuca/PulgaLuca/README.md

 - 🌱 I’m currently studying **Computer Science and Engineering** at the **University of Bologna**.
 - 💼 I’m working as a **Software Engineer** at **Akkodis**
-- 🚀 I launch some fancy rockets in the air for the **Aurora Rocketry Team**.
+- 🚀 Currently building some fancy rockets in the air for the **Aurora Rocketry Team**.
 - 🎯 **Fun fact**: I have no fun fact.

 ---